expertanalytics/rasputin/README.md

 ## Minimal Example
-To test the installation run this for example in ipython
+To test the installation run this for example in ipython:

 ```
 from rasputin import triangulate_dem